 📅 Istanbul

-The Hagia Sophia (1,500 years old, still staggering), the Blue Mosque, Topkapi Palace, and the Grand Bazaar (4,000 shops since 1461).
-Cross the Bosphorus by ferry — the only city on two continents.
-Eat meze and fish at a meyhane in Beyoğlu.
+The Hagia Sophia (1,500 years old and still staggering), the Blue Mosque, Topkapi Palace, and the Grand Bazaar — 4,000 shops since 1461.
+Book a traditional hammam at one of the city's 500-year-old bathhouses: marble slab, kese scrub, foam massage.
+A local-guided spice hunt through the Egyptian Bazaar.
+Cross the Bosphorus and eat meze and fish at a meyhane in Beyoğlu.
 Sunrise from the Galata Tower.

 📅 Cappadocia